 What is egg and embryo freezing?

-In the last 10 years, more women are choosing to delay childbearing.
-However with each passing year, women may face challenges to becoming pregnant, considering fertility rapidly declines after age 30 and even more so after the age of 35.
-Fortunately, in today’s day and age these women can preserve their fertility by freezing their healthy eggs at a young age and undergoing embryo transfers at a later age.
+Over the last 10 years, more women are choosing to delay childbearing.
+However, after the age of 30 fertility rapidly declines, and even more so after the age of 35.
+Fortunately, women now have more control and can preserve their fertility by freezing their healthy eggs at a young age and undergo IVF when they are ready.

 When to consider egg freezing?